IMPLANT DENTISTRY

 | Private wisdom tooth | £200–£600 |

-Band 2 and 3, also covers the exam, X-rays, and extraction.
+Bands 2 and 3 also cover the exam, X-rays, and extraction.
 The fee is £75.30 as of April 2025.

 You must rest well, avoid strenuous activity for the first 24–48 hours, and stick to soft foods.
 Don’t poke or touch the extraction site, as this can disturb the clot and slow healing.